MAVERIC-ThinkNXT-LIMITED/SimpleCalculator/README.md

 # Assignment

-Build a simple calculator application using HTML5, CSS3, Javascript and Bootstrap4.
+Let's learn day to day git commands and concepts by building a simple calculator application using HTML5, CSS3, Javascript and Bootstrap4.
-You are not expected to know HTML, CSS, JS and Bootstrap4 inorder to complete this assignment.
-Copy paste the code for respective branches from this template repo for completing this assignment.
+If you don't know HTML, CSS, JS and Bootstrap4 don't worry.
+This repo has all the code that is required to build the application.
+You just need to copy paste the code for respective branches from this template repo in order to complete this assignment.

-### Goal of this assignment is to learn:
+### Goal of this assignment is to make you learn:
 - [x] Creating Github account & configuring SSH key
 - [x] Creating new local git repository from sratch
 - [x] Linking local repo to the remote github repo